LLNL/Silo/docs/Chapter2-Section6.md

 #### Returned value:
 DBPutCompoundarray returns zero on success and -1 on failure.

 #### Description:

-The DBPutCompoundarray function writes a compound array object into a Silo file.
+The `DBPutCompoundarray` function writes a compound array object into a Silo file.
-Acompound array is an array whose elements are simple arrays.
+A compound array is an array whose elements are simple arrays.
 All of the simple arrays have elements of the same data type, and each have a name.

 Often, an application will partition a block of memory into named pieces, but write the block to a database as a single entity.
 Fortran common blocks are used in this way.
 The compound array object is an abstraction of this partitioned memory block.

 ### `DBInqCompoundarray()` - Inquire Compound Array attributes.